 • Energy efficiency

-If this doesn’t fix the problem, your drain pan may be rusty or have a broken condensate pump.
-Getting a new pan or pump requires a pro, so contact us at 862-345-6896 for assistance.
+If this doesn’t resolve the problem, your drain pan might be rusty or have a malfunctioning condensate pump.
+Getting a new pan or pump requires a pro, so contact us at 862-345-6896 for help.

 Why Is My Air Conditioner Leaking Freon?

-Your air conditioner needs coolant to move heat.
-If your air conditioner was put in before 2011, it likely uses R-22 Freon.
-Over time, chemicals in Freon can eat away at metal and create leaks.
+Your air conditioner relies on coolant to move heat.
+If your air conditioner was put in before 2011, it probably has R-22 Freon.
+As time passes, chemicals in Freon can eat through metal and cause leaks.

 • Bubbling or hissing noises by the air conditioner